 The necessary road markings, traffic signage, speed limits and early warning systems will need to be developed as per the requirements of the relevant roads-authority.
-Paved sidewalks should be provided in support of the development that will generate high numbers of public transport commuters.

 8.2 Site demarcation

 The working areas should be clearly demarcated on site during the pre-construction or construction phases of the development, as appropriate.